 - The current state of streaming prohibits the use of 4GB of RAM.
 Simply said, there isn’t enough RAM to allow you to execute all the programs simultaneously that are required to create a high-quality stream.

 - While 8GB of RAM is plenty for streaming, stream quality problems may arise when playing more demanding games.
-Additionally, the amount of other apps you can run concurrently with streaming can be restricted.
+Additionally, the number of other apps you can run concurrently with streaming can be restricted.

-- Better performance is offered by dual-channel RAM (two or more sticks of RAM) than single channel RAM (one stick of RAM).
+- Better performance is offered by dual-channel RAM (two or more sticks of RAM) than single-channel RAM (one stick of RAM).
 For instance, two 8GB modules will perform better than one 16GB module.

 - The better, the higher the RAM’s frequency.
 If you choose 2400MHz RAM instead of 3600MHz RAM, your FPS (Frames Per Second) may vary significantly, depending on the game you’re streaming.

 When it comes to streaming and gaming, more is always better.
 To get the best possible performance when streaming, you’ll want to equip your computer with as much RAM as possible.
 While 8GB of RAM is a good starting point, 16GB will give you more flexibility and allow you to run more programs concurrently without experiencing any quality issues.
 Additionally, dual-channel RAM instead of single-channel can help improve your stream’s overall performance.

 1. How much RAM do I need for gaming?